Tigers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - The Tigers have played as the underdog in 10 of their past 10 games and have gone 5-5 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Tigers and their opponents are 3-7-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total just once.

-- The Tigers are 1-1-0 against the runline over their past 10 contests (two of those contests had a runline set by bookmakers).
-Detroit and its opponent have finished below the over/under for five consecutive games, with the average total established by oddsmakers during that stretch being 8.5.
+- Oddsmakers have not posted a spread in any of the Tigers' past 10 games.

 Tigers Betting Records & Stats

-- The Tigers have won in seven, or 36.8%, of the 19 contests they have been named as odds-on underdogs this year.
+- The Tigers have been victorious in nine, or 39.1%, of the 23 contests they have been chosen as underdogs in this season.

-- This season, Detroit has won three of its nine games, or 33.3%, when it's the underdog by at least +155 on the moneyline.
+- This season, Detroit has won four of its 14 games, or 28.6%, when it's the underdog by at least +135 on the moneyline.

 - The Tigers have played just two games with a spread this season and split those games 1-1 ATS.